*Updated November 7, 2019.

 Tennessee Sports Betting Sites and Live Venues

 Tennessee sports betting will be an online-only affair.
-Although there may be scope for that to change in the future, those within the Volunteer State can expect a selection of online sportsbooks to go live at some point in late 2019.
+Although there may be scope for that to change in the future, those within the Volunteer State can expect a selection of online sportsbooks to go live at some point either in late 2019 or early 2020.
 Although there isn’t a definite date as to when the first Tennessee sports betting apps will start accepting bets, things will move fairly swiftly when they do.

 Looking forward, it’s possible to speculate on the operators that may offer services in Tennessee based on what’s out there already.
 If we’re placing bets, we’d put our money on one or more of the following to go live in the coming months: